Extra trains planned for King’s coronation

 South Western Railway said it will run its usual timetable on the day of the coronation service, but there will be additional trains between London Waterloo and Windsor for the concert.

+On May 6, Southeastern will run additional trains between Dartford and London Charing Cross, and longer trains on the Maidstone East Line and between London Victoria and Gillingham.

-Govia Thameslink Railway – which operates Gatwick Express, Great Northern, Southern and Thameslink – said its services will have more carriages than normal on May 6.
+Govia Thameslink Railway – which operates Gatwick Express, Great Northern, Southern and Thameslink – said some of its services will have more carriages than normal.

-There is no planned engineering work affecting lines serving London or Windsor during the weekend.
+There is no planned engineering work affecting lines serving London on May 6.

 Many train companies are not planning to enhance their operations for the weekend as much of the additional passenger demand is expected to come from within the South East.